mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 - **Dynamic**: Yes
 - **Default**: false

 Enable automatic retrying of transactions that end up in a deadlock.
-This parameter was added in MaxScale 2.4.6 and the feature is disabled by default.
-MaxScale versions from 2.4.0 to 2.4.5 always tried to replay deadlocked transactions.

 If this feature is enabled and a transaction returns a deadlock error (e.g. `SQLSTATE 40001: Deadlock found when trying to get lock; try restarting transaction`),